mickfuzz/phd4/_posts/thesis_chapters/2024-8-8-Discussion-Conclusion.md

                 concept.](#practical-or-abstract-framework---ct-as-a-practical-skill-or-a-more-abstract-concept.)
     -   [Answering RQ3 on agency - synthesis and limitations of this research](#answering-rq3-on-agency---synthesis-and-limitations-of-this-research)
-        -   [Specific 3M - techniques through the lens of agency (RQ3)](#specific-3m---techniques-through-the-lens-of-agency-rq3)
-            -   [TADS - interventions and affordances as double stimulation - DROP](#tads---interventions-and-affordances-as-double-stimulation---drop)
-        -   [Coding impact on design/ processes on learner agency - OF WHAT?](#coding-impact-on-design-processes-on-learner-agency---of-what)
-    -   [Answering RQ3 on agency - synthesis and limitations of this research](#answering-rq3-on-agency---synthesis-and-limitations-of-this-research-1)
-        -   [Discussion on 3M's accumulative effect - more than a sum or parents](#discussion-on-3ms-accumulative-effect---more-than-a-sum-or-parents)
-        -   [Specific 3M - techniques through the lens of agency (RQ3)](#specific-3m---techniques-through-the-lens-of-agency-rq3-1)
-        -   [Coding impact on design/ processes on learner agency - OF WHAT?
-SHOULD THIS BE IN CHAPTER 7?](#coding-impact-on-design-processes-on-learner-agency---of-what-should-this-be-in-chapter-7)
         -   [Synthesis of reflections on designing for learner agency](#synthesis-of-reflections-on-designing-for-learner-agency)
     -   [Implications and recommendations for